 - Run

-to enable the system.d unit. - Reboot.
+sudo systemctl enable disable_c6.serviceto enable the system.d unit. - Reboot.

 - Run

-has been loaded. - Check if Zenstates has disabled C6:
+lsmod | grep msrto check ifmsrhas been loaded. - Check if Zenstates has disabled C6:

-sudo zenstates -l
+sudo zenstates -l:

 roman@pc~: sudo zenstates -l